-As of the record date, directors and executive officers of Hudson City and their affiliates owned and were entitled to vote 10,432,955 shares of Hudson City common stock, representing approximately 2% of the shares of Hudson City common stock outstanding on that date.
+As of the record date, directors and executive officers of Hudson City and their affiliates owned and were entitled to vote [] shares of Hudson City common stock, representing approximately []% of the shares of Hudson City common stock outstanding on that date.
 Hudson City currently expects that Hudson City's directors and executive officers will vote their shares in favor of the Merger proposal, the Merger-Related Named Executive Officer Compensation proposal and the Hudson City Adjournment proposal, although none of them has entered into any agreements obligating them to do so.
-As of the record date, M&T did not beneficially hold any shares of Hudson City common stock.
+As of the record date, M&T beneficially held [] shares of Hudson City common stock.